verisimilitude20201/system-design/Rate_Limiter/design_a_rate_limiter.md

          i) Refill method adds = (500 ms - 100) * 10 / 1000 = 4000 / 1000 = 4 tokens
          ii) Remaining tokens in bucket = 6 + 4 - 5 = 5
          iii) lastRefillTimestamp = 500 ms

+### Token bucket algorithm without refill

+1. For each user, track the last time which request was made and the available tokens.
+2. Every time request comes in, we fetch the token for a user (usually from a Redis key)
+3. Update token, decrement the token count and update the last time when request was made.

+#### Example execution
+Only 5 tokens per minute are allowed

+1. Request comes first at 11:01:00
+    U1:     11:01:00       5

+2. Request comes at 11:01:30
+    U1:   11:01:30          4

+3. Request comes at 11:01:30
+    U1:   11:01:45          3

+4. Request comes at 11:01:30
+    U1:   11:01:46          2

+5. Request comes at 11:01:30
+    U1:   11:01:55          1

+6. Request comes at 11:01:30 (BLOCK - Return 429)
+    U1:   11:01:59          0

+7. Request comes at 11:01:30
+    U1:   11:02:03          5

+#### Disadvantages
+1. May lead to a race condition in Distributed systems where in two instances of an application may try modify the record.

+### Leaky bucket algorithm
+1. This is equivalent to having a bucket with a fixed size N-requests which it can cater, consider N is 3.
+2. So it can serve only 3 requests.
+If the 4th, 5th, 6th, 7th requests now come, they'll spill over.
+3. Till the time 8th request comes, the request processor at the other end finished processing 1 so 8 can now get inserted into the bucket.
+4. This is equivalent to a distributed queue of size N and it can smoothen out the burst traffic.

+### Fixed window counter
+1. Increment a counter on the basis of the incoming requests.
+This is same as the token bucket algorithm without refill only thing is we increment counter from 0 (initially)
+2. One disadvantage is we can have more number of requests at the nearing end of the limit

+#### Example execution
+Only 5 tokens per minute are allowed

+1. Request comes first at 11:01:00
+    U1:     11:01:00       0

+2. Request comes at 11:01:30
+    U1:   11:01:30          1

+3. Request comes at 11:01:30
+    U1:   11:01:45          2

+4. Request comes at 11:01:30
+    U1:   11:01:46          3

+5. Request comes at 11:01:30
+    U1:   11:01:55          4

+6. Request comes at 11:01:30 (BLOCK - Return 429)
+    U1:   11:01:59          5

+7. Request comes at 11:01:30
+    U1:   11:02:03          0

 ## Object-Oriented Design
 ### Interfaces